microsoft/service-fabric-observer/README.md

-across Apps and Fabric system services as well as system-wide), Networking (general health and monitoring of availability of user-specified, per-app endpoints), basic OS properties (install date, health status, list of hot fixes, hardware configuration, etc.), and Service Fabric infrastructure information and state.
+across Apps and Fabric system services as well as system-wide), Networking (general health and monitoring of availability of user-specified, per-app endpoints), basic OS properties (install date, health status, list of hot fixes, hardware configuration, etc., ephemeral port range and real-time status), and Service Fabric infrastructure information and state.
 The design is decidely simplistic and easy to understand/implement.
 C# and .NET make this very easy to do.
 Since the product is OSS, anybody can author scenario-specific observers themselves very quickly (or extend currently implemented ones) to meet their monitoring and reporting needs.
-The idea is that an Observer observes user-specified conditions, reports, and logs.
+The idea is that an Observer observes user-specified conditions, reports, and logs/streams.
 Observers do not mitigate.
-That should be done in a different service that works in concert, but is not coupled to FabricObserver.
-Basic microservice design thinking...

 ***GOAL***